1979 Salvadoran coup d'état: Romero's overthrow

 On 11 October, Romero visited the United States for "health reasons" and returned the following day.
-On 14 October, Romero evacuated his family from El Salvador to the United States, and that night, the international press reported that a coup was in the process of occurring.
+On 14 October, Romero evacuated his family from El Salvador to the U.S., and that night, the international press reported a coup was in progress.
 On 15 October, the MJM seized control of all the country's military garrisons.
 Throughout the day, Romero was at the Presidential Palace communicating with the leaders of the military garrisons.
-Neither the National Guard, National Police, nor Treasury Police organized a resistance to the coup, as had occurred in previous coup attempts, since they also believed that Romero had to be removed from power.
+Neither the National Guard, National Police, nor Treasury Police organized a resistance to the coup, as had occurred in previous coup attempts, since their leaders also believed Romero had to be removed from power.
 The coup leaders—Gutiérrez and Majano—charged Romero with corruption, election fraud, and human rights violations.

 Romero surrendered after Gutiérrez captured the El Zapote Barracks in San Salvador.
 He agreed to surrender as long as he and loyalist government officials were allowed safe passage out of El Salvador.
 Romero left El Salvador to Guatemala via helicopter at 4:30 p.m.
+Other government officials who left the country included General Federico Castillo Yanes, the Minister of National Defense and Public Security; Colonel Antonio Corleto, the Director of the National Guard; Colonel Antonio López, the Director of the National Police; and Colonel Óscar René Serrano, the Director of the Treasury Police; among others.
 The coup's leaders subsequently declared the establishment of the Revolutionary Government Junta (JRG).
 The coup was bloodless.

 The JRG consisted of two military officers—Gutiérrez and Majano—and three civilians—Mario Antonio Andino (a businessman), Román Mayorga Quirós (rector of the Central American University), and Guillermo Ungo (a politician of the leftist Revolutionary National Movement).
 The civilians joined the junta hoping that they could help implement reforms.
 Vides became Minister of Defense and Public Security.
 The JRG removed several generals from their positions and replaced them with junior officers.
 It also implemented a curfew and a state of siege.